Vision-At-SEECS/PakvehicleReId/README.md

 3. For convience, please execute `requirements.txt` in cmd prompt.

-### Downloads
-The following files must be downloaded for successful setup.
-**Dataset**
+## Dataset

-Please download the PakVehicle-ReID dataset from our google drive [link]().
-After completion, put the training and test folders in `dataset` directory as follow.
+Please download the PakVehicle-ReID dataset and put the training and test folders in `datasets` directory as follows.
-After successful completion of setup, please verify the directory paths and other parameters in config.py.
 ```
 ├── Vehiclereid/
 │   ├── datasets/